sdruskat/pepperModules-ToolboxTextModules/README.md

 ## Importer

+### Requirements, assumptions, behaviour

+#### Pre-existing meta annotations for *id*s

+During conversion, when the importer encounters a pre-existing *meta* annotation on an *id*, it will overwrite the value of this annotation.
+This is highly unlikely to happen, unless the source file has been manually edited and the duplicate meta annotation introduced in the process.

 ### Properties

 Note that required values with a default value do not have to be specified in the